 - Compatibility: just like The Quiet One, older Vitamix models, including the Pro 750, don't feature SELF-DETECT™ technology and are incompatible with many Vitamix containers and accessories.

 If you already own a Vitamix blender and find it too loud, there are a few things you can do to reduce the noise levels.
 For best results, you might want to combine a few of these options.

 - Move the blender away from the walls: sound loves to bounce off and through hard, flat objects, such as walls, ceilings, hardwood floors, tile, or windows.
 The further the blender is from these objects, the further the sound has to travel and the longer it takes before it bounces.
-The less sound bounces, the quieter it appears.
+The less the sound bounces, the quieter the blender appears.
 By simply moving the blender on the kitchen island, it will appear quieter.

 - Place a mat under the blender: a blender typically sits on a kitchen counter, which again, is a hard surface.
 More padding means faster absorption (rather than reflection) of sound waves.